TiphaineLAURENT/EPITECH-Utilities/README.md

 ## FINAL TOOLS

-- norme #not mine but useful for every student
+- norme *Not mine but useful for every student*
 - CMake
 - CPPMake
 - mr_clean